It looks like you are using an old version of your browser and some features of our website might not work properly.

 When developing new Coles Brand products, we will use sustainable palm oil wherever possible and where we cannot, we will use alternative oils and ingredients.
 This approach encourages palm oil producers to move to sustainable practices, while supporting the livelihoods of those communities dependent on the palm oil industry.
 Where sustainable palm oil is present in our food and drink products, we will label it accordingly.
 Our policy requires us to identify palm oil specifically instead of using the common term ‘blended vegetable oils’.

-All Coles Brand tea and coffee is from certified sources
+All Coles Brand tea is from certified sources

 (either UTZ, Fairtrade or Rainforest Alliance).